“Don’t be a victim.” You’ve probably heard this, before.

+Victim stuff–yes, with a capital “V”–is very tricky.
 It’s tricky because it’s hard to acknowledge.
-No one wants to own that they’re being a Victim, the agent of their own suffering.
+No one wants to admit it when they’re acting like a Victim, the agent of their own suffering.

 I had a whole identity system that stemmed from it (which I didn’t realize).

-Then my mother would say something, something she never intended to be a trigger, and I’d have a serious over-reaction to it because I hadn’t let go.
+Then my mother would say something, something she never intended to be a trigger, and I’d have a serious over-reaction to it because I hadn’t let go of the past.
 I was still a Victim of my past.

 Maybe these words really resonate with you, so let me condense things a bit and cut to the chase–I waffled back and forth between these spaces for years and years.
 Years.
 But I just kept plugging away at it.
 I sort of designed “not being mad at my mother” as my issue that I brought to every single workshop and therapy session and coaching session I attended.